$\ell_0$-penalized maximum likelihood for sparse directed acyclic graphs: The setting and the estimator

-We call $(B_0 , \Omega_0)$ a DAG corresponding to $\Sigma_0$.\footnote{This deviates from the classical definition where the DAG is only a (directed acyclic) graph; we use the short terminology ``DAG'' for the whole graphical model with the distribution and the graph encoded by the coefficient matrix $B$ and the error variances $\Omega$.} The set of edges of this DAG is denoted by $s_0 := s_{B_0} := \{ (k,j) : \ \beta_{k,j}^0 \not = 0 \} $, and in fact, $\beta_{k,j}^0 \neq 0$ encodes for a directed edge $k \to j$.
-We will assume in Condition \ref{edges.condition} that $(B_0,\Omega_0)$ is sparse, in the sense that its number of (directed) edges $s_0$ is small.
+We call $(B_0, \Omega_0)$ a DAG corresponding to $\Sigma_0$.\footnote{This deviates from the classical definition where the DAG is only a (directed acyclic) graph; we use the short terminology ``DAG'' for the whole graphical model with the distribution and the graph encoded by the coefficient matrix $B$ and the error variances $\Omega$.} The set of edges of this DAG is denoted by $s_0:= s_{B_0}:= \{ (k,j)\dvtx \beta_{k,j}^0 \not= 0 \} $, and in fact, $\beta_{k,j}^0 \neq0$ encodes for a directed edge $k \to j$.
+We will assume in Condition~\ref{edgescondition} that $(B_0,\Omega_0)$ is sparse, in the sense that its number of (directed) edges $s_0$ is small.

-As described in Section \ref{subsec.DAGSEM} with the concept of a Markov equivalence class, there are several DAGs $( \tilde B_0 , \tilde \Omega_0)$ describing the same $\Sigma_0$ and thus the same Gaussian distribution $P= {\cal N} (0 , \Sigma_0)$.
-Throughout this paper, $(B_0 , \Omega_0)$ is defined as a DAG with a minimal number of edges.
-We call such a DAG a minimal-edge I-MAP.\footnote{It is a minimal I-MAP \citep[Sec.2.3.1.]{sgs00} with the additional property that it has minimal number of edges.}
+As we described in Section~\ref{subsecDAGSEM} with the concept of a Markov equivalence class, there are several DAGs $( \tilde B_0, \tilde\Omega_0)$ describing the same $\Sigma_0$ and thus the same Gaussian distribution $P= {\cal N} (0, \Sigma_0)$.
+Throughout this paper, $(B_0, \Omega_0)$ is defined as a DAG with a minimal number of edges (and it may not be unique).
+We call such a DAG a minimal-edge I-MAP.\footnote{It is a minimal I-MAP [\citet{sgs00}, Section 2.3.1] with the additional property that it has minimal number of edges.} \begin{remark} We call two DAGs, $(B_1, \Omega_1)$ and $(B_2, \Omega_2)$, equivalent if $\Theta(B_1, \Omega_1)= \Theta( B_2, \Omega_1)$ and if in addition they have the same number of edges.\footnote{This definition is not the same as for a Markov equivalence class.
+Assuming faithfulness, both definitions coincide.} In our analysis, we will identify DAGs which are in the same equivalence class.
+Thus, our aim is to estimate an arbitrary member of the equivalence class of $(B_0, \Omega_0)$, by a suitable member in the equivalence class of $(\hat B, \hat\Omega_0)$. \end{remark}